Annual Call for Proposals

 The OAD works closely with our sister IAU Offices mentioned above.
 But the OAD itself is primarily concerned with development and not education, research or outreach.
 For the OAD call for proposals, we are specifically looking for projects that will have a positive impact on sustainable development.
 Please note that projects may still utilize astronomy outreach or education based activities as long as they are in pursuit of clear development goals.
 Proposals for education or outreach activities without a compelling case for development are not funded through this call.

+What is astronomy for development?
 Who can apply for funding?
 What are some examples of astronomy-for-development?
 What is the difference between Output and Outcome?
 How to measure impact?

 Watch these videos to learn about some of our recent projects.